 connect to the Illinois Prairie Path (IPP) Elgin Branch at the intersection of Smith and Munger.
 View more information about the Pratt's Wayne Woods section.

 The proposed trail is currently undergoing Phase 1 Engineering, and has been awarded STP funding.
-Under the terms of the STP grant, this project must be under construction by 2021.
+This project will be under construction by 2021.

 Gary Avenue Trail